 The conserved work has elicited "wow"s from those who have seen it.
 There's definitely more sparkle to an already beloved Art Institute piece.
 And to decode what that means, we invite you to see the painting for yourself.
 Paris Street; Rainy Day will be back on view in Gallery 201 on April 23.

-13 hours 26 min ago The Art Institute of Chicago OPENING TOMORROW—Landsknechte: Foot Soldiers of Fashion
+2 hours 4 min ago The Art Institute of Chicago NOW OPEN—Landsknechte: Foot Soldiers of Fashion